Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 - Read more about the features provided by the `prebuilt-document` model [here][service_prebuilt_document].

 ### Using Prebuilt Models
-Extract fields from select document types such as receipts, invoices, business cards, and identity documents using prebuilt models provided by the Form Recognizer service.
+Extract fields from select document types such as receipts, invoices, business cards, identity documents, and U.S. W-2 tax forms using prebuilt models provided by the Form Recognizer service.

 For example, to analyze fields from a sales receipt, use the prebuilt receipt model provided by passing `model="prebuilt-receipt"` into the `begin_analyze_document` method: